isabelxklee/datadog/module.md

 Let's look at an example where updating the state variable is slightly more complex.

 We're going to build a feature where we have a list of good dogs.
-We can add and remove dogs from this list by clicking on a button.
+We can add dogs to this list by clicking on a button.
 The list shouldn’t have any duplicates.

 1. Create a new function component and import the state hook at the top of the file.
 Define a new state variable called `goodDogs`.
 The initial state for `goodDogs` is going to be an empty array `[]`.